 Though this stitch is popularly known as buttonhole bar stitch, it uses the blanket stitch.
 So, you need to know the blanket stitch to be able to continue with this tutorial.

 |Fig 1: Begin by making the foundation of straight stitches.
 The illustration shows two straight stitches made between points A and B.

-For the sake of tutorial, a contrasting colored thread is used, but ideally a similar colored thread is better.
+For the sake of the tutorial, a contrasting colored thread is used, but ideally, a similar colored thread is better.

 |Fig 3: Pull the needle out.
 We get our first blanket stitch over the bars of straight stitches.
 Now, continue with the process for the entire length of the straight stitch.||Fig 4: Half way through the stitch would look like this.
 Keep nudging the finished stitches to keep them close to each other.|